digipres/workbench/src/formats/index.md

 ### Media Types

-One alternative is to integrate all the different granularities into a consistent conformance hierarchy, using an extended Media Type syntax, as per [Talking About Formats](http://anjackson.net/keeping-codes/practice/talking-about-formats).
+One alternative is to integrate all the different granularities into a consistent conformance hierarchy, using an extended Media Type syntax, as described in [Talking About Formats](https://anjackson.net/keeping-codes/practice/talking-about-formats#extended-mime-types).

 This is has been implemented at <http://www.digipres.org/formats/mime-types/>, but requires more work to make things fully consistent.
 However, it does show how PRONOM-style fine-grained format identification can be integrated as Media Type parameters. e.g. versions:

-- application/pdf
+- `application/pdf`
-  - application/pdf; version="1.0"
+  - `application/pdf; version="1.0"`
   - ...

 Or ones with known 'super types' integrated with versions:

-- application/zip
+- `application/zip`
-  - application/vnd.etsi.asic-e+zip
+  - `application/vnd.etsi.asic-e+zip`
-    - application/vnd.etsi.asic-e+zip; version="2.x"
+    - `application/vnd.etsi.asic-e+zip; version="2.x"`

-Or even ones with additions intended tos make the hierarchy a bit more manageable:
+Or even ones with custom entries intended to make the hierarchy a bit more manageable:

-- application/zip
+- `application/zip`
-  -  application/x-tika-ooxml (used by Apache Tika so it can route all OOXML to the same code)
+  -  `application/x-tika-ooxml` _(used by Apache Tika so it can route all OOXML to the same code)_
-     - application/vnd.openxmlformats-officedocument.wordprocessingml.document
+     - `application/vnd.openxmlformats-officedocument.wordprocessingml.document`
-       - application/vnd.openxmlformats-officedocument.wordprocessingml.document; version="2007 onwards"
+       - `application/vnd.openxmlformats-officedocument.wordprocessingml.document; version="2007 onwards"`

-This complex merged hierarchy is absolutely not authoritative and should not be used for automated format identification.
-It is only intended as a navigational aid for browsing and exploring the formats in the different registries.